-Eczema is a chronic, inflammatory condition that causes dry, itchy skin.
+Eczema, also known as atopic dermatitis, is a chronic, inflammatory condition that causes dry, itchy skin.
 Although many cases improve or resolve with time, eczema can sometimes persist for years, beginning in childhood and lasting into adulthood.

 Experts believe that eczema results from